JakubHeba/jakubheba.github.io/SLAE/Polymorphism/index.md

 <p style="text-align: justify;">In this exercise, we will try to analyze and use polymorphism on three ready shellcodes hosted on shell-storm.com.</p>

 <p style="text-align: justify;">Polymorphism consists in optimizing or changing the program code while keeping all its functionalities.
-This technique is very often used to deceive and bypass security systems such as antivirus programs.<p>
+This technique is very often used to deceive and bypass security systems such as antivirus programs.</p>

 ### Analysis and use of polymorphism, part I: ###